 The Helen DeVos Children's Hospital Healthy Weight Center is a comprehensive center dedicated to children and adolescents with a family-centered focus.

-We provide Stage 3/4 care by an interdisciplinary team which treats childhood obesity and plans to provide outcomes that are well documented and among the best in the nation.
+We provide Stage 3/4 weight management by an interdisciplinary team which treats childhood obesity and plans to provide outcomes that are well documented and among the best in the nation.

-All patients and a parent/or guardian are asked to attend one initial assessment visit that will include: physician examination, body composition testing, lab work, nutrition assessment, physiological assessment, social work assessment and physical activity assessment.
+All patients and a parent/or guardian are asked to attend an initial assessment visit.
+During the course of treatment, patients typically receive a physician examination, body composition testing, lab work, nutrition assessment, physiological assessment, social work assessment and physical activity assessment.
 Specific testing includes:

 - Measurement of weight and height